meenakshi-sma/letsgo_labs/greeter/README.md

 > Congratulations!
 You've just got a new gig working at Google!!
 > Your PM says we have to speed up the initial greeting page load that's
-> being hit by millions of users.
-The greeting page greets the users with
+> being hit by billions of users!
+The page greets the users with
 > a user name and age.

-Using benchmarking tests implement a second version
-> of the greeter and compare with your initial version.
-You will need to
+* Using Benchmark tests implement a second version of the greeter and compare with your initial version.
-> ensure that your new function works just like the old one using your
+* Make sure your new implementation works the same as the old one
-> tests and then run your benchmarks.

-* Use the fmt.Sprintf formatter for your initial implementation
-* Tip!
+* TIP!
 Another way to concatenate strings is by using the + operator.
-    ```go
-    s = "Fred" + " is cool!"       // => Fred is cool!
-    s += " And to boot handsome!!" // => Fred is cool!
-And to boot handsome!!
-    ```
 * What are your findings?
-* NOTE!
-To get more accurate measurements testing.B.ResetTimer() allows to reset your benchmark timer so that setup does not impact measurements.
-Use it!
-* NOTE!
-You will need to leverage a function Itoa to convert an integer to a string.

 ## Installation